thcorre/idnog10-workshop/README.md

-# Welcome to the Nokia workshop @ PhNOG 2025!
+# Welcome to the Nokia workshop @ IDNOG 10!

 This page is your starting point into the workshop, it should get you familiar with the lab environment provided by Nokia and provide an overview of the suggested sample activities.

-During this day you will work in groups on the pre-provided lab activities.
+During these 2 days you will work in groups on the pre-provided lab activities.

 As long as you have a laptop with the ability to SSH, you should be good to go.